briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 This is how cooperation was maintained in the majority of replicate populations shown in Figure 2A.

 We have removed "indefinitely" in the places where they originally appeared in the manuscript.
-But we note that under parameter settings that allow cooperators to invade (see our response to the following point below), our use of the term may be justified.
+However, we do note that under parameter settings that allow cooperators to invade (see our response to the following point below), our use of the term may be justified.

 **TODO - sweep of metapopulation size**